caseda/virtual-devices/README.md

 I'm very interested to hear your ideas for other virtual devices.

 ### Homey Config Composer
-to add a device just add the appropiate config files and run the
+to add a device just add the appropriate config files and run the
 `homeyConfig compose`
 command and it will be added into the app.json